 Emily Freeman talks about picturing all the people who are reading your blog, as real people showing up in your living room.
-It is hard to worry about all the people who aren’t there, when you have 10 or 20 or 50 people in your living room, ready to hear what you have to say, present and expectant for what you have to share.
+It is hard to worry about all the people who aren’t there, when you have 10 or 20 or even 50 people in your living room, ready to hear what you have to say.
+The ones who are here are present and expectant for what you have to share.

 So thank you for coming to my living room.